Southern FL Healthcare Fraud Defense Attorneys

 18 U.S.C.
 1347 is a broad and far-reaching statute that is most widely referred to as simply “the healthcare fraud statute.”
 It makes it a crime to:

 The broad language here gives prosecutors considerable discretion.
-Nevertheless, our proven Southern FL healthcare fraud defense attorneys have a track record of avoiding or defeating such healthcare fraud allegations in the majority of our cases.
+Nevertheless, our proven Southern FL healthcare fraud defense lawyers have a track record of avoiding or defeating such healthcare fraud allegations in the majority of our cases.

 6. Other Fraud Statutes